kwchurch/RAG/README.md

   </tr>
 </table>

-It is suggested that you obtain (at least) the free keys, and set the environment variables appropriately.
+It is recommended that you obtain (at least) the free keys, and set the environment variables appropriately.

 <h2>Simple Usage</h2>